movestore/Point-Cluster-Detection/README.md

 id.names:				animalIDs of all indiviuals using the cluster (comma separated)

 id.tags:				tagIDs of the tags of all individuals using the cluster (comma separated)

 id.locs:				number of locations of each individual in the cluster (comma separated, same order as id.names)

 id.durs (hours):		time duration between first and last location in cluster of each individual (unit=hours, same order as id.names, zero if only one location of the individual in the cluster)

 cluster.diameter.m:		maximum pairwise distance between all locations of the cluster (unit=metres)

 realised.centr.radius.m:	realised cluster radius towards most central position, i.e. maximum distance of cluster locations to most central position in cluster (see above, unit=metres)

 id.locsout: 			number of locations of each individual (see names/tags in id.names/tags) that are outside of the cluster in the time interval that the cluster is used by any individual (i.e. can be edgle locations before/after the respective individual has started/ended using the cluster

 id.locsBETout: 			number of locations of each individual (see names/tags in id.names/tags) that are outside of the cluster in the time interval that the cluster is used by that specific individual (i.e. between the first and last visit of the indiviual to that cluster)

+n.revs: 				number of revisits of cluster (i.e. number of times individuals leave cluster and come back, summed over all individuals that use the cluster

+id.nrevs: 				individual number of revisits (i.e. number of time an individual leaves the cluster and comes back).
+Comma separated by individual, see id.names/id.tags for order

+id.durBETrevs: 			duration of time outside of cluster for each leave/revisit event.
+Comma separated by individual (with space) and revisit event (without space).
+See id.names/id.tags for order

+id.maxdistBETrevs: 		maximum distance from cluster centre location during each leave/revisit event.
+Comma separated by individual (with space) and revisit event (without space).
+See id.names/id.tags for order

 #### `Points_With_Clusters.csv`